BVantur/inspektify/README.md

 # Getting started

 This library can be used only on projects that are using Ktor for network communication.
 If there is a need to support a different library besides Ktor open an issue for it.
+Inspektify is supported only for projects that are using the Ktor library equal to or greater than 2.3.1.

 ### 1. Gradle

 This library is available on mavenCentral.
-To use it in your project add following repository if you don't have it yet.
+To use it in your project add the following repository if you don't have it yet.

 ```
 repositories {